mehrsa/agentic-app-fabric-workshop/workshop/Agentic_Patterns/Extend_Tools.md

 ```

-Now, add this new tool to collection of accoount agent tool, by adding **find_largest_transaction_tool** to return list of "get_account_tools" function by modifying the return "list" as below:
+Now, add this new tool to collection of accoount agent tools, by adding **find_largest_transaction_tool** to return list of "get_account_tools" function by modifying the return "list" as below:

 ```python
     return [